wizardone/dual/README.md

 dual_order = order.dual_copy
 ```

-If you are using sequel you can also use dual to manipulate associations, supported ones are:
+If you are using `Sequel` you can also use dual to manipulate associations, supported ones are:
 `one_to_one`, `one_to_many`, `many_to_one`

 ```ruby